PawanRajwar/GUI_Calculator/README.md

 - The calculator’s buttons are arranged in a familiar layout, making it intuitive for any user.

 - Buttons have been color-coded to differentiate standard operations from special functions.

+## User Interface

+The calculator’s layout consists of the following main sections:

+### 1. Display Frame:
+- Shows the current expression or result.